JuliaReach/JuliaReach-website/content/authors/schillic/_index.md

 ---
 # Display name
-title: Marcelo Forets
+title: Christian Schilling

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position/tagline
 role: Professor of Artificial Intelligence